Forbid

 Jasher 29:11

-And Jacob was very much afraid of his brother Esau, and he rose up and fled to the house of Eber the son of Shem, and he concealed himself there on account of his brother, and Jacob was 63 years old when he went forth from the land of Canaan from Hebron, and Jacob was concealed in Eber’s house 14 years on account of his brother Esau, and he there continued to learn the ways of the Lord and his commandments.
+Jacob was very afraid of his brother Esau, so he got up and fled to the house of Eber, the son of Shem, and stayed hidden there because of Esau.
+Jacob was 63 years old when he left Hebron in the land of Canaan.
+He remained hidden in Eber’s house for 14 years because of his brother Esau, and during that time, he continued learning the ways and commandments of the Lord.

 Esau moves to Seir